ahnpj/soc-analyst-portfolio/labs/active-directory/Lab01-active-directory-domain-structure/Lab01-active-directory-domain-structure.md

 I went back into the THM OU folder, right-clicked the "Research and Development" child OU, and selected [Delete].

 <blockquote>
-A new modal appeared asking me to confirm deletion.
+A new modal appeared asking me to confirm deletion nothing that the OU had other objects in it.
 I clicked [Yes].
 </blockquote>

 <p align="left">